 In line with the majority of studies which use quit intentions as the dependent variable, I employ a cross-sectional design.
 As such, I cannot rule out the existence of unobserved individual level factors which predict both well-being and quit intentions (e.g., risk preferences; beliefs around gendered family roles etc.) and I make no claims to a causal interpretation of the results.
 While the analysis would obviously benefit from the use of a panel dataset which controls for time invariant unobserved heterogeneity and which includes a similarly wide range of well-being measures, unfortunately no such dataset currently exists.
 However, by way of endogeneity mitigation, I estimate the results controlling and not controlling for a wide range of covariates, including work-related factors such as seniority and personality traits.
 For ease of interpretability, in my main analysis I use a multivariate linear probability model to estimate a baseline specification (Equation 1 excluding $X_i$ and $\lambda_i$ ) which isolates the effect of well-being on quit intentions holding all other variables constant at their means.
 Following Green (2010), I merge yes and not sure responses (coded 1) to the quit intentions question.
-No responses are coded 0 and yes / not sure responses are coded 1.
+No responses are coded 0.
 The alternative is to exclude the 'not sures' or to analyse them as a third outcome.
-The impact of adopting these approaches is depicted in S5 and S6.
-I use the Huber-Sandwich-White correction to ensure standard errors are robust to heteroskedasticity.
+The impact of adopting these approaches is depicted in $S_i$ and $S_i$ use the Huber-Sandwich-White correction to ensure standard errors are robust to heteroskedasticity.
 The Benjamini-Hochberg (1995) multiple inference method is used to control the false discovery rate (the proportion of significant results that represent false positives).
-For all models, I investigate which well-being indicator (job satisfaction; affect; disengagement or basic psychological needs satisfaction) best fits the data by comparing
+For all models, I investigate which well-being indicator (job satisfaction; affect; disengagement or basic psychological needs satisfaction) best fits the data by comparing explanatory power ( $R_i$ ) and goodness of fit (Bayesian Information Criterion, abbreviated BIC), with and without controls ( $X_i$ and $\lambda_i$ ).